 Wait for the stove (and fuel!) to cool before trying to save any of it.
 To pour the fuel back into your fuel bottle, it helps to have a fuel bottle with a wide mouth or a funnel.
 Using your simmer ring as a cheap funnel can help recapture more of the denatured alcohol, but don't worry too much about the fuel that dribbles down the outside of your fuel bottle.
 It will evaporate quickly.
 Don't put it near an ignition source, though—at least not until the fuel has evaporated completely!

 Don't Be Stupid

 Alcohol stoves get hot when you use them.
 Don't touch them when it's burning, and wait a few minutes for it to cool after the flame goes out before trying to touch or move the stove.
 This might seem obvious, and it should be, but I've seen people try to pick them up immediately after the flame goes out and end up with red fingertips for their trouble.
-The pot support, simmer ring, and snuffer can also get quite hot during use so let them cool for a few minutes before trying to handle any of those things after using the stove.
+The pot support, simmer ring, and snuffer can also get quite hot during use so let them cool for a few minutes before trying to handle anything.

 Does your soda can stove not work as expected?
 Check out our troubleshooting page.
 I've started collecting problems that people have experienced and what may have been the reason for the fail.